ryan-mahoney/Framework/docs/appliance/index.rst

 New Project
 +++++++++++

 When you install a new project, it will be configured on port 80 so as not to conflict with the demo project.
-Unless you map hostnames to the IP, you will only be able to work on one project at a time, or you can shift each project to a different port number.
+Unless you map host names to the IP, you will only be able to work on one project at a time, or you can shift each project to a different port number.

 When you first install a new project with a new vhost file, the web server will not be aware of it.
 You can either restart Nginx itself, or restart the appliance.